 Having a whole school approach helps ensure staff, governors, volunteers and parents teach children about online safety.

-At Ley Hill, we foster an open environment in which children and young people are encouraged to ask any questions and participate in an ongoing conversation about the benefits and dangers of the online world.
+At Ley Hill School, we foster an open environment in which children and young people are encouraged to ask any questions and participate in an ongoing conversation about the benefits and dangers of the online world.

 We ensure that we: